ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

         tap_action: false
 ```

-The `hove_info_filter` could be used to filter unnecessary atrributes being displayed.
+Use `hover_info_filter` to filter unnecessary atrributes being displayed on hover.
+Note that this will impact hover-info on all entities.

 More information about [rules](#rules) and [actions](#actions) can be found in the sections below.